swiftlang/swift-evolution/proposals/0066-standardize-function-type-syntax.md

 type, you are allowed to omit the types, and you're even allowed to omit the parameter list in its entirety.
-Short of a complete rethink of closure syntax (something that I'm not suggesting - I'm personally very happy with our closure syntax), requiring parentheses here would not improve the language in an apparent way.
+Short of a complete rethink of closure syntax (something that I'm not suggesting - I'm personally very happy with our closure syntax!), requiring parentheses here would not improve the language in an apparent way.